HOW TO DO A WASH?

 We describe French Linen as a taupey-grey…BUT more taupe!
 It is a classic color and very popular!
 But keep in mind- if you have a lot of green in a room- it can pick up very subtle green undertones.
 STEP 3.
 Once the French Linen is dry- then use Annie’s medium sanding sponge and distress some of the French Linen to show the dark milk chocolate color of the Honfleur beneath. be careful when you start distressing. it is a lot of fun and sometimes, you can take more pain off then you had in mind.
 The goal here is to just remove some of the French Linen, not to break through the base of Honfleur.Also, the amount you distress is based on personal taste.
 Sort of like, how much salt you would like in your soup.
 STEP 4.
 Once done with distressing, you will wipe off any loose dust and then create a “wash” using Old White Chalk Paint®.
 Old White is the number one color that we sell!
 It goes well with practically anything!!!!
 It is a soft antique white. i personally think it is a cream.
 It does have a very – very subtle slight little yellow in it.
 BUT – it is the number one color that we sell!
 To create a wash with the Old White for this armoire project, pour about a 1/4 cup of paint in a plastic cup.
 Add equal amounts of water…so in this example, 1/4 of room temperature water and then, mix well.
 Work in sections.
 For example, apply wash over one whole door at a time.
 Use your Annie Sloan Small paint brush to apply.
 Then using a couple sheets from your Scott Shop Towels, wipe off the excess strategically.
 Wipe off in the same direction as your wood grain.

-1. Always note the water to paint ratio in case you do not make enough to finish the whole project. (can I stress this any more?
+1. Always note the water to paint ratio for your wash in case you do not make enough to finish the whole project. (can I stress this anymore?
 But I learned my lesson once and ended up goofing up a piece over this simple rule!
 Learn from my mistake!)
 Often a 1:1 ratio of paint to water is used.

-7. WIPE OFF STRATEGICALLY.
-Apply wash in small sections and wipe off – then move on to the next section.
+5. WIPE OFF STRATEGICALLY or NOT. (this depends on the look you are trying to create) Apply wash in small sections and wipe off – then move on to the next section.
 During the wiping off process- be careful to not have “rag blotch marks.”
 Start at the top and wipe off in clean, even pressured strokes all the way to the opposite side.
 Do not stop half way or go against the direction you want the streaks in.
-Never go in circles with the rag.
+As long as you have dampened the surface with a mister bottle – you can wipe off the excess in circles with the rag.
 If your rag becomes too saturated- get a new one. ***LEAVE SOME of the wash heavier in the crevices for a cool visual effect!!!

-13. If you get a wash in a spot that you did not want…don’t fret.
-Let it dry- then gently sand it off using some 400 grit sandpaper.
+9. If you get a wash in a spot that you did not want…don’t fret.
+Mist it with some water and wipe it off or spread it out more.